jumpinjackie/mapguide/MgDev/Doc/samples/phpsamples/readme.txt

 These samples require a user named "Author" (pass: author) with authoring privileges.
 This is a default user in a standard MapGuide installation.
 If you have deleted or modified this user, edit main.php and update with a matching login

 These samples require the Sheboygan sample dataset.
-In addition it requires a web layout that is provided in the PHPSamples.mgp.
 Load this package first before running the samples.